OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 A **Transmission** is the act of sharing PAF Data (Pseudonymous-Identifiers and Preferences) between two Contracting Parties: the Sender and the Receiver.
-Transactions are chainable.
+Transmissions are chainable.

 The **Transmission Protocol** is the communication protocol between the **Sender** and the **Receiver**: